benwiz/geoplaylist/api/README.md

 GET /test/csv
 ```

 Use this to get pre-trained data to bypass the upload and training stages.
 It won't be useful now, but it'll become useful later.

 ```
 GET /pretrained
 ```

-This is the actual endpoint you'll use to upload files to
+This is the actual endpoint you'll use to upload files.
+The form-part names must be `lastfm-recenttracks` and `google-locations`.

 ```
 POST /train